13 Great Outdoor Activities for Families Around Pismo Beach

 Pismo Beach Pier (Photo: Allison Tibaldi)

-Jutting into the blue Pacific, the Pismo Beach Pier is a seaside classic.
-Stroll the length and get a birds-eye view of the surfers, or try your luck at fishing, no permit required.
+Jutting into the blue Pacific, the Pismo Pier is a seaside classic.
+Stroll the full length of it yo get get a birds-eye view of the surfers, or try your luck at fishing, no permit required.
 When hunger strikes, the vintage Airstream concession Sunsets at Pismo sells flavorful fish tacos and assorted snacks.
 Snap a photo next to the colorful illuminated giant letters spelling out Pismo Beach at the pier’s entrance.
-Allow time for the kids to romp at the new Whale Surfing Playground, with a show-stopping slide that leads straight down to the sandy beach below.
+Allow time for the kids to romp at the Whale Surfing Playground, which has a show-stopping slide that leads straight down to the sandy beach.

 Kayaking the Dinosaur Caves near Pismo Beach, California